 Study co-author Inês Barroso, who is the leader of the Metabolic Disease Group at the Wellcome Sanger Institute in Hinxton, U.K., reports on the findings.

-She says, “As anticipated, we found that obese people had a higher genetic risk score than normal weight people, which contributes to their risk of being overweight.
+She says, “As anticipated, we found that people with obesity had a higher genetic risk score than normal weight people, which contributes to their risk of being overweight.
 The genetic dice are loaded against them.”

 The study also found that slim individuals had a significantly lower genetic risk score.
 “This research shows for the first time that healthy thin people are generally thin because they have a lower burden of genes that increase a person’s chances of being overweight and not because they are morally superior, as some people like to suggest,” Prof. Farooqi explains.